 The Program serves as the Tribal Records Manager of total membership for the Minnesota Chippewa Tribe by maintaining both Tribal and Federal computerized databases on an on-going basis.
 Enrollment actions are coordinated for each quarterly Tribal Executive Committee Meeting and upon official action appropriate data entries are made.

-• Address Update Form (PDF Format)
+• Document Request Form (PDF Format)

 Proof of Membership, Birth and Death Records